-- Support incentives for cities, counties, Continuums of Care, and the nonprofit community to coordinate services, ensuring that services are provided in an efficacious manner.
+- Support incentives for cities, counties, continuums of care, and the non-profit community to coordinate services to ensure that services are provided in an efficacious manner.

 - Support enhanced flexibility with respect to the use of public facilities for shelter or other homelessness services, including state armories.